-MUS 303 CLASS WOODWINDS AND PEDAGOGY II
+MUS 303 3 CLASS WOODWINDS AND PEDAGOGY II

 Group instruction on flute, oboe, and bassoon, including pedagogical principles and playing techniques.
-Individuals will be expected to demonstrate basic proficiency on each instrument.
+Individuals will be expected to demonstrate basic proficiency on each will be expected to demonstrate basic proficiency on each instrument.

-MUS 306 2 CLASS BRASS AND PEDAGOGY
+MUS 306 CLASS BRASS AND PEDAGOGY